mathworks-ref-arch/matlab-dockerfile/MPM.md

 ## Changelog

 ### 2024.1.1 - March 27, 2024
-- **Added**: Specify the `--no-jre` option to skip installation of the default Java Runtime Environment (JRE) used by MATLAB so that you can set a custom JRE.
+- **Added**: Specify the `--no-jre` option that allows you to skip installing the default Java Runtime Environment (JRE) used by MATLAB and set a custom JRE instead.
+For information on which JREs are supported, see [Versions of OpenJDK Compatible with MATLAB by Release](https://www.mathworks.com/support/requirements/openjdk.html) on the MathWorks website.

 ### 2023.12.1 - December 14, 2023
 - **Added**: Support for Windows